 - 1 Ounce Grand Marnier

-- Pinch of Smoked Salt (regular salt is fine)
+- Pinch Smoked Salt or plain salt

--Serve on the rocks in a salt-rimmed old fashioned glass
+- Serve on the rocks in a salt-rimmed old fashioned glass

--Garnish with a lime wedge
+- Garnish with a slice of lime

 Why Smoked Salt?